junspanny/pi_interventiontool/README.md

         1. Every website they visit
         2. The length of time that they are actively viewing the website
         3. The URL of every unique news article they view (organized by day)
+        4. The number of click and scroll on the current web page

     #### <u>AllSides Bias Annotations</u>